 In Calgary, hot summer day, dreaming of dangling the feet in a cool mountain stream.
 Classic Kaldor.
 Classic daydream.

-This David Francey cover on Rum Ragged’s 2016 debut album (self-titled) is a light-hearted look back on the decline of an industry, infrastructure and a way of life.
-They were awarded 2 Music NL awards and an ECMA for this album.
-This Trad/Folk (could also fall into a country genre) melody is super catchy with an earthy feel.
+This David Francey cover on Rum Ragged’s self-titled 2016 debut album is a light-hearted look back on the decline of an industry, infrastructure and a way of life.
+They were awarded two Music NL awards and an ECMA for this album.
+This trad-folk melody, which could also fall into a country genre, is super catchy with an earthy feel.
 One of my favourite groups this year.
 Their worldwide touring schedule has been intense!
 Look for their sophomore album coming soon!

 A music project from two Italian DJs who create a world fusion sound with elements from Afrobeat, Latin jazz and funk.
 Yum!
 I already look forward to more from these guys.
-Their2-track MP3 barely whets my eardrums.
+Their two-track MP3 barely whets my eardrums.

 No heavy message from Gram Parsons on “I Can’t Dance”, a cover of a 1970 Tom T Hall tune.
 With liquid Emmylou Harris harmonies alongside some fast, clean picking from Tele-master, James Burton, and steel guitar whiz, Al Perkins, this is one fun track.
 From Gram’s posthumous 1974 album, Grievous Angel.